 Ladies are gonna love “Magic Mike,” a lively male-stripper meller inspired by Channing Tatum’s late-teen, pre-screen stint as an exotic dancer.
 More low-calorie fun than any Steven Soderbergh movie since “Ocean’s Eleven,” this breezy offering ought to be subtitled “How Steven Got His Groove Back,” as its typically high-minded director drops pretentions like tear-away pants.
 Meanwhile, enlisting a squad of Hollywood hunks to strip down to their thongs alongside him, Tatum (backed by producing partner Reid Carolin) drains the shame from a profession that gets no respect, serving up a guiltless girls’ night out likely to rank among the summer’s word-of-mouth sensations.

 Nobody works harder than Mike, a sort-of “what if” version of Tatum had he stayed in Tampa, Fla., and stuck to stripping.
 A self-described entrepreneur, Mike juggles three jobs — dancing, roofing and auto-detailing — but dreams of starting a fourth business designing custom furniture.
-A few years ago, he would’ve had no trouble getting a loan from the bank; these days, credit is so tight, the situation has practically forced him into stripping — or so the film slyly implies with a terrific, typically Soderberghian scene in which Mike tries to use his use his ladykiller charms, plus a stack of $14,000 in unwadded tips, to convince a female loan officer to back his furniture proposal.
+A few years ago, he would’ve had no trouble getting a loan from the bank; these days, credit is so tight, the situation has practically forced him into stripping — or so the film slyly implies with a terrific, typically Soderberghian scene in which Mike tries to use his ladykiller charms, plus a stack of $14,000 in unwadded tips, to convince a female loan officer to back his furniture proposal.

 Naturally, such real-world details are the first thing to come off once Carolin’s script heats up.
 Frankly, “Magic Mike” is no different from the gentleman who walks into the room dressed as a firefighter or cop and then delights the crowd by taking it all off.
 Tatum, Soderbergh and team appreciate the real reason audiences showed up, and the film provides just enough character and plot to validate the plentiful pecs and abundant buns that serve as its main attraction.